jeditransistor/openheart/README.md

 # openheart
-A heartbeat for your server
+A heartbeat for your server in only 10 lines of that sweet sweet javascript